 Under the Rob O. program, FLF is launching three new initiatives focused on the next generation of forestry professionals:

-In conjunction with the FLA Winter Board meeting, FLF will host a policy institute designed to introduce forestry students to public policy and how it impacts various aspects of forest ownership and management as well as how landscape-level conservation initiatives intertwine with forestry issues.
-We anticipate launching a pilot of the program in February 2019 with 4 to 6 students.
+In conjunction with the FLA Winter Board meeting, FLF hosts a policy institute designed to introduce forestry students to public policy and how it impacts various aspects of forest ownership and management as well as how landscape-level conservation initiatives intertwine with forestry issues.
+We launched the pilot of the program in February 2019 with 4 to 6 students and expanded in 2020 with 8 students.

 Students will meet with the key appointees of federal agencies and relevant congressional committee chairmen as well as leading conservation organizations and trade associations.